msdfarah-yahoo/mytasks/README.md

 # mytasks
-Odoo 17 Daily Tasks Application - MyTasks
+Odoo 17 - MyTasks Project
 First Level lesson from 1 to 12